BARRY-CHAND/a-quote-a-day/quotes/2026-06-05_sujith_cyber.md

 ---
-quote: it always seems impossible until it's done
+quote: It always seems impossible until it's done
-author: nelson mandela
+author: Nelson Mandela
-what_it_means_to_me: if we want to achieve something we want to do not only thinking
+what_it_means_to_me: If we want to achieve something, we should not only think about it but also take action
-contributor: Sujith k
+contributor: Sujith K
-department: cyber security
+department: Cyber Security
-source: google
+source:
 tags: #achiever
 ---